Awesome-Person-Interface/fitness-tracker/README.md

 3. Acquire a Google Client ID, Google Client Secret, and setup Google OAuth within Google Cloud Console.
 If you aren't familiar with this process, here is relevant [documentation](https://developers.google.com/identity/protocols/oauth2).
 Ensure that you store this information in your `env` file.
     - GOOGLE_CLIENT_ID: From Google Cloud Console.
-    - Google_CLIENT_SECRET: From Google Cloud Console.
+    - GOOGLE_CLIENT_SECRET: From Google Cloud Console.
     - SERVER_SESSION_SECRET: Whatever secret you would like Express to use.

+4. Additional OPTIONAL Information to include in your .env:
+    - BASE_URL: If you're using something different than `http://localhost`
+    - PORT: If you want to use a different port then `8080`
+    - MONGO_URI: If you're using a different URI for MongoDB than your local Mongo storage

-4. Under the `OAuth Consent Screen` register your email, as well as other team member emails, as test users.
+5. Under the `OAuth Consent Screen` register your email, as well as other team member emails, as test users.
 If this isn't done, then you will be refused at the entry point to the application.

-5. Once you have registered an `OAuth Consent Screen`, ensure that the `OAuth 2.0 Client IDs` is setup correctly.
+6. Once you have registered an `OAuth Consent Screen`, ensure that the `OAuth 2.0 Client IDs` is setup correctly.
 Ensure that the website is declared as an Authorized Javascript Origin and that you specify Authorized Redirect URIs as necessary.

-6. If necessary, update the `auth.js` Passport strategy as necessary.
+7. If necessary, update the `auth.js` Passport strategy as necessary.
 You shouldn't need to update many parts of this if your `env` file has been setup correctly.
 An example of how your strategy should be setup is provided [here](https://www.passportjs.org/packages/passport-google-oauth20/).

 # Startup